Does PRINCE2® help your career?

 Lisa: Yes.
 Business Support Manager, as described above.
 The course gave me the confidence to sell myself in the interview when they described the sorts of projects I would be managing.
 It also helped me to familiarize myself with the project terms that are used daily amongst my managers and colleagues, of which 95% are project managers themselves.

-Knowledge Train: Has the PRINCE2 course helped your career in any other ways?
+Has the PRINCE2 course helped your career in any other ways?

 Lisa: Yes, it gave me the confidence to excel at my role when managing projects.
-I feel more comfortable when seeking advice from my colleagues who are project managers, because I am more familiar with the terms they are using that were very foreign to me before.
+I feel more comfortable when seeking advice from my colleagues who are project managers, because I am more familiar with the terminology they are using that were very foreign to me before.

 Courses picked for you

-Knowledge Train: What steps did you take to find work after the PRINCE2 course?
+What steps did you take to find work after the PRINCE2 course?

 Lisa: I Googled project management organizations and applied for junior level jobs online in the hope I would quickly be promoted up the ladder (because I didn’t have any project management experience before, so I couldn’t jump into a higher-level role).
 I contacted recruiters who specialized in this industry and subscribed to industry reports, so I could stay up to date and learn new names of companies out there that may be hiring.